uob-itservices/as-business-systems-standards/api-standards.md

 ### 1.3 Updates

 This document does not pretend to cover every possible eventuality.
-If use cases are found which are missing from this standard, the approach must be decided and added.
+If use cases are found which are missing from this standard, the approach must be agreed and added.
 The same is true for any practices detailed here that prove not fit for purpose.
 They should be updated to a more appropriate approach.

 ## Conventions

 All services return [JavaScript Object Notation (JSON)](https://en.wikipedia.org/wiki/JSON) by default.
-[Extensible Markup Language (XML)](https://en.wikipedia.org/wiki/XML) is available if specifically requested via an accepts header.
+[Extensible Markup Language (XML)](https://en.wikipedia.org/wiki/XML) is available if specifically requested via an Accept header.

 ## Versioning

 All APIs MUST be versioned.
 Services are versioned using a Major.Minor versioning scheme.
 The version of the API is embedded in the path of the request URL, at the end of the service root, e.g.:

 * `https://api.contoso.com/v1.0/products/users`